bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+  Trials in Area
+  Available repeaters

 2. Trend related to the news

 3. Who does that?
+  Many bikers
+  ham radio operators

 4. Answering a question people care about
+  How the trails are in the area
+  How avaiable repeaters are

 5. Valuable to businesses

 6. What's the most popular?

 7. Cost/Money rankings
+  Trail mantenience
+  Repeater mantenince

 ## Misconceptions

 What misconceptions do people have about your topic?
+  Who uses trails
+  How useful repeaters are

 ## Examples

 What data storytelling example inspires you?

 Could you do a new hypothesis, for the same question?